hzFishy/UnrealNotes/content/Unreal Engine/AI/State Tree/State Tree.md

 ## Instant Data
 You cannot store a instance data ptr for long because it may be reallocated on data changes.
-See `TStateTreeInstanceDataStructRef` for mrore info on how to keep the reference.
+See `TStateTreeInstanceDataStructRef` for more info on how to keep the reference.

 **Be sure to declare FInstanceDataType BEFORE the task constructor** or you will get hard to debug compiler errors.